 Additional symptoms may occur depending upon how a person is infected.
 Infection through skin (e.g., tick bite or handling of infectious matter) may result in an ulcer or rash on the skin at the point of infection and swollen, painful lymph nodes (lymphadenopathy).
 These cases may be referred to as ulceroglandular tularemia.
 In some cases, individuals will have lymphadenopathy without any skin symptoms.
 These cases are referred to as glandular tularemia.
 Ulceroglandular and glandular tularemia account for more than 75 percent of cases.

 Infection through breathing in (inhalation) the bacterium may result in infection of the lungs (pneumonia), a collection of fluid around the lungs (pleural effusion), and lung abscesses.
 These cases are referred to as pneumonic tularemia.
-Eating undercooked, infected animal meat may result in sore throat, nausea, vomiting, diarrhea, and abdominal pain.
+Eating undercooked, infected animal meat or drinking contaminated water may result in sore throat, nausea, vomiting, diarrhea, and abdominal pain.
+These cases are referred to as oropharyngeal tularemia.
 In rare cases, gastrointestinal bleeding may occur.
-These cases are referred to as oropharyngeal tularemia.

 Tularemia can also affect the eyes resulting in inflammation of the delicate membrane that lines the eyes (conjunctiva), a condition called conjunctivitis.
 Conjunctivitis can cause pain, redness, and itching of the eyes.
 Nearby lymph nodes may be swollen and painful.
 These cases are referred to oculoglandular tularemia.

 Some individuals may develop the typhoidal form of tularemia in which fever, myalgias, and general ill health (malaise) develop without accompanying skin lesions or lymphadenopathy.
 Because of the lack of obvious symptoms, this form of tularemia is difficult to diagnose.